 I did what any panicked, desperate parent would do.
 I disobeyed my son.
-Ignoring the note, I worried madly, called close friends, and went looking for him.
+I worried madly, ignored the note, called close friends, and went looking for my runaway son.
 I imagined every worst-case scenario.
 My child could freeze to death in the rain.
 He could be abducted.
-It’s amazing how quickly our fear grips us when we feel our loved ones could be in danger.
+It’s incredible how quickly our fear grips us when we feel our loved ones could be in danger.

-As my mind whirled a million miles a minute, I started wondering which of my child’s friends he might turn to — and then my mind slowed.
-I realized: If indeed our child landed in the home of any friend, we would have no worries.
+As my mind whirled a million miles a minute, I stopped, prayed, and brought my concerns to the Lord.
+As I considered which of my child’s friends he might turn to, my mind slowed.
+I realized that if indeed our child landed in the home of any friend, we would have no worries.
 We were comfortable with all his friends, knew their parents, and knew he would be safe.

 As I reviewed the list of possible places he would go, my intense fear gave way to a glimmer of comfort and hope.
 The only viable options for our child were the kind of people who would care for our son, provide a safe harbor, and reinforce the values we hold so dear.

-When parenting gets overwhelming — and it’s bound to get overwhelming at times — there can be great comfort in the coming together of a community in support of one another.
-This can be especially encouraging when there are others who will affirm and reinforce transforming love and guidance for my children.
+When parenting gets overwhelming — and it’s bound to get overwhelming at times — there can be great comfort in the safety net of a supportive community.
+This can be especially encouraging when you know others will affirm and reinforce transforming love and guidance for your children.
 Because Lynne and I knew the research about this, we were intentional about cultivating intergenerational relationships for our kids.
-We made sure the people our kids most loved and trusted outside our family were people we loved and trusted too.
+We made sure the people our kids most loved and trusted outside our family were people we loved and trusted, too.

 How could they be unaware that Jesus had stayed behind?
 Were they bad parents?
 I don’t think so.
-In fact, they were probably great parents, which in that day was simply a matter of making sure your child was well known and cared for by your closest community.
-When Joseph and Mary figured Jesus was in “their company,” they didn’t worry for a whole day!
+In fact, they were probably great parents, which in that day involved making sure your child was well known and cared for by your closest community.
+When Joseph and Mary figured Jesus “was in their company” (their community), they didn’t worry for a whole day!

-I felt like Joseph that night, thinking, Daniel must be with someone we know!
+I felt like Joseph that night, realizing our son Daniel must be with someone we know!

 Who is in your family’s community?